M4dNation/simple-linked-list/README.md

 const LinkedListNode = require('simple-linked-lists').LinkedListNode;
 ```

-Once imported, you just have to instanciate Node and add them to the list to have an usable linked list.
+Once imported, you just have to instanciate nodes and add them to the list to have an usable linked list.

 ```javascript
 import { LinkedList, LinkedListNode } from 'simple-linked-lists';